Members’ Voluntary Liquidation

 With shareholder approval secured, the company’s directors proceed to designate a licensed insolvency practitioner to assume the role of the liquidator.
 This expert will oversee the execution of the liquidation process.

-The liquidator assumes the responsibility of realizing the company’s assets.
-This entails the sale of these assets and the diligent settlement of any outstanding liabilities.
+The liquidator assumes the responsibility of realising the company’s assets.
+This entails selling these assets and diligently settling any outstanding liabilities.

 Distribution to Shareholders